MaisaDaisa/Spotify-Web/README.md

 # Spotify Web

-This is a Project that works with the spotify API which mimmics the purpose of the Desktop Spotify.
+This Project works with the Spotify API which mimics the purpose of the Desktop Spotify.
 This Sadly only runs if you are part of my Spotify Developer group and have Spotify Premium.

 ## Demo